-Have you ever left your body, encountered an extraordinary luminosity or entered a heavenly environment, where you felt completely at home?
+Have you ever left your body, encountered an extraordinary luminosity, or entered a heavenly realm, where you felt completely at home?
 Did you experience the most indescribable feelings of wellness, rapture, love?
 Did you want to stay in this magical place forever?
-When you returned to your body, and to ordinary life, did you feel overwhelmed by it all?
+When you returned to your body, and to regular life, did you feel overwhelmed by it all?

-If you have answered yes to even one of my questions, you are not alone in what you have experienced – nor are you mad.
+If you have answered yes to even one of my questions, you are not alone in what you have experienced – and you are definitely not crazy.
 You are perfectly sane.
 Lots of people have had these kinds of experiences or something like it.
-There are different terms given to these experiences by different experts, however, there is one which really sums the phenomenon up, and it is the Spiritually Transformative Experience or STE for short.
+There are many terms given to these experiences by different experts, however, there is one that really sums the phenomenon up and it is Spiritually Transformative Experience or STE for short.

-An STE is a natural, and often spontaneous occurrence of heightened consciousness by which a person experiences an ultra-reality that comparably makes ordinary, material-based reality, appear less real or illusory.
-They can be catalysts for major change in the life of the experiencer, affecting the daily life of the experiencer, their families, communities and the world they live in.
+A Spiritually Transformative Experience is a natural, and often spontaneous occurrence of heightened consciousness by which a person experiences an ultra-reality that comparably makes their ordinary, material-based reality, appear less real or illusory.
+They can be catalysts for a major change in the life of the experiencer, affecting their daily life, family, community, and the world they live in.

 STEs have been around for as long as there have been people walking the earth – that’s a long time!
-However, now with advancements in medical procedures – with more people coming back from the brink of death and with the added curiosity of Hollywood and the media, and bestsellers describing the phenomenon, there has been an increase in the reporting of STEs.
+However, with advancements in medical procedures – more people coming back from the brink of death, the added curiosity of Hollywood and the media, and bestsellers describing the phenomenon, there has been an increase in the reporting of STEs.

-The most important thing to know about STEs is that the phenomenon can happen to anyone – anywhere – at any age.
-This means it can happen to you, or your partner, or your child, or a friend – if it hasn’t already.
+The most important thing to know about a Spiritually Transformative Experience is that the phenomenon can happen to anyone – anywhere – at any age.
+This means it can happen to you, or your partner, child, or friend – if it hasn’t already.
 It is likely to happen to someone you know.

 If you are an experiencer, it could happen to you again.
 Some experiencers have had multiple experiences at different times in their lives.
-You or your loved one could have one or more of these experiences, at any time, and be transformed.
-Of course, death is the ultimate STE and we will all experience it, some day.
+You or a loved one could have one or more of these experiences at any time, and be transformed by it.
+Of course, death is the ultimate STE and we will all experience it, someday.

 - Trauma – or a series of traumatic events